Gastric reflux is a common symptom of food allergy.

-Crying distressed babies often have treatable reflux.Often triggered by a food allergy/ intolerance,
+It can often be triggered by a food allergy/ intolerance,

-It is a condition which occurs when acid regurgitates from the stomach into the gullet (also called oesophagus).
+Gastric reflux is when acid regurgitates from the stomach into the gullet (also called oesophagus).

-It is painful: it burns the oesophagus.
-Adults call this heartburn.
+It can be painful: it can burn the oesophagus.
+Adults call this pain, “heartburn”.

-There are very effective drugs to combat this disease (including: ranitidine, omeprazole, and domperidone).
+3) Medications – there are very effective drugs to combat this disease (including: ranitidine, omeprazole, and domperidone).
 The first step is to reduce the acid in the stomach.
 Not all children require medication.

 Food intolerance can cause GORD/GERD